Assistant Professor, Department of World Arts and Cultures

 Department: World Arts & Cultures/Dance UCLA School of Theater, Film and Television

 Keywords: Asia, Film, India, Indian Ocean diaspora, South Asia

 My theoretical concentrations span film and documentary theory, postcolonialism, modernism and ethnography.
-I have previously taught practical and theoretical courses related to film, globalisation and ethnography.
+I have taught practical and theoretical courses related to film, globalisation and ethnography.
 I am interested in devising a pedagogical approach for teaching critical and self-reflexive video practice.
-At WAC, I will teach video production combining practical training with specific theoretical inputs.
-My courses will be theme-based and students will be encouraged to experiment and contextualise their video work historically.
-I will also develop opportunities for students to undertake training in ethnographic and collaborative methods through taught and field-based courses.
+At WAC, I teach video production combining practical training with specific theoretical inputs.
+My courses are theme-based and students are encouraged to experiment and contextualise their video work historically.
+I also develop opportunities for students to undertake training in ethnographic and collaborative methods through taught and field-based courses.